Skip to main content

 There’s also an optional curated tea pairing at R75 per person.

-We didn’t do a tea pairing on the night, opting for sparkling water and some gorgeous mocktails instead, but I have done tea pairings in the past and they can be a great addition to uplift any meal.
+We didn’t do a tea pairing on the night, opting for sparkling water and deep red premium grape juice instead, but I have done tea pairings in the past and they can be a great addition to uplift any meal.

 That’s not to say you’ll need it – the food at The Happy Uncles speaks for itself.